auth0/docs/articles/extensions/visual-studio-team-services-deploy.md

 With each commit you push to your configured Visual Studio Team Services project, the webhook will call the extension to initiate a deployment if changes were made to these predefined directories.

-The **Deploy** button on the **Deployments** tab of the extension allows you to manually deploy the Rules, Pages and Database Connection scripts that you already have in your
-With each commit you push to your configured Visual Studio Team Services project.
+The **Deploy** button on the **Deployments** tab of the extension allows you to manually deploy the Rules, Pages and Database Connection scripts that you already have in your Visual Studio Team Services project.
 This is useful if your project already contains items that you want to deploy once you have set up the extension or if you have accidentally deleted some scripts in Auth0 and need to redeploy the latest version of your project.

 ::: panel-warning Full Deployment
 To maintain a consistent state, the extension will always do a full deployment of the contents of these folders. **Any rules, pages or database connection scripts that exist in Auth0 but not in your Visual Studio Team Services project will be deleted**.